seasann/seasann/contributing.md

 ## Questions and bugs

-### I have a Question
+### Question

 The discussion tab is perfect for that!
 There you can ask questions, propose ideas, and just chat with us!

-### I found a bug
+### Bug reporting

 First, check the [issues](https://github.com/micziz/seasann/issues) tab on [github](https://github.com/seasann/seasann).
 If you see the same or a similar problem to yours, look there.
-We will try to answer in a timely manner, but please be patient.
 If there are no other issues, you can open one yourself.
-Please make shore that there are no issues similar to yours otherwise your issue will be closed and marked as duplicate.
+Please make sure that there are no issues similar to yours otherwise your issue will be closed and marked as duplicate.

 All bug tracking happens on the [issues](https://github.com/seasann/seasann/issues) tab on [github](https://github.com/seasann/seasann).
-We provide a template, but feel free to delete things that are not relevant.
-Please note that if you delete information that is critical (eg: How to reproduce it, Version) we will not be able to fix it.
-After filling the template, submit the issue.
-In about 24 hours somebody will responded.
-Please be patient.

-### Fixing a bug

-If you believe you have the technical skills to fix a bug please refer to the contributing section.
+Here are some reccomendations for creating a good github issues:

+We will try to answer in a timely manner, but please be patient.

+-   Use a clear and descriptive title for the issue to identify the problem.
+-   Explain the behavior you expected to see instead and why.
+-   Then explain what the actual behavior was.
+-   Describe the exact steps to reproduce the problem in as many details as possible.
+For example, what command you used, if you changed something etc..
+-   Provide specific examples to demonstrate the steps.
+If you're providing snippets in the issue, use Markdown code blocks.
+-   Provide version info for seasann, node, npm etc... depending on what seems necessary.

 ## Contributing